Visit holy sites, stroll through bustling markets and sample the perfect Israeli breakfast on your day trip to Jerusalem.

-While one day is only enough time to scratch the surface of this enigmatic city, Jerusalem’s relatively small size does allow travellers to pack a lot into just 24 hours.
-Much like Israel itself, Jerusalem combines intense ancient spirituality with top-notch modern cultural attractions, with many key sites located within walking distance of each other.
+While one day is only enough time to scratch the surface of this enigmatic city, Jerusalem does allow travellers to pack a lot into just 24 hours.
+Much like Israel itself, it combines intense ancient spirituality with top-notch modern cultural attractions, with many key sites within walking distance of each other.
 Jerusalem is one of the few places in the world where you can enjoy the sound of the muezzin (Muslim call to prayer) floating through the open window of an ancient church while enjoying a tour given by a Jewish guide.

 Pro tip: Comfortable shoes such as trainers or sturdy walking sandals are a must in Jerusalem, where walking is often the best mode of transport and the optimal way to experience the local culture.

 In the Old City, place a note divulging your hopes, dreams or prayers into one of the deep crevices in the Western Wall, a remnant of the Jewish Holy Temple from biblical times; visit the Church of the Holy Sepulchre; and check out the gold-covered Dome of the Rock, part of the Al-Aqsa Mosque complex.
 Stop in the City of David complex to catch a glimpse of a remarkable archaeological project in which millennia-old artefacts of ancient civilisations are being uncovered.
 As you leave the Old City, take the stairs up through The Shuk, where colourful shawls, handmade leather sandals, fun tourist T-shirts and a wide variety of religious wares are on display; bargaining is encouraged.

 Pro tip: You might want to keep some small change handy in the Old City in case you are approached for charitable donations.

 After a morning exploring ancient holy sites, shift gears for modern art, trendy shops and tasty food.